hubmapconsortium/software-docs/docs/faq.md

 <details><summary><b>How can I start using the portal?</b> </summary>

-Link to the [HuBMAP Data Portal](https://portal.hubmapconsortium.org/).
-HuBMAP Data Portal (and related) documentation can be found on the [HuBMAP Documentation](https://software.docs.hubmapconsortium.org/technical) page and also the [HuBMAP Data Release FAQ](https://software.docs.hubmapconsortium.org/faq) - this page.
+Here's a link to the [HuBMAP Data Portal](https://portal.hubmapconsortium.org/).
+HuBMAP Data Portal (and related) documentation can be found on the [HuBMAP Documentation](https://software.docs.hubmapconsortium.org/technical) page and also the [HuBMAP Data Release FAQ](https://software.docs.hubmapconsortium.org/faq) - _this_ page.
-For a more in depth understanding, read the [HuBMAP marker paper](https://www.nature.com/articles/s41586-019-1629-x) or see this video: [HuBMAP Overview](https://www.youtube.com/watch?v=yCh4XnD7rEE).

 </details>